Adult guidance workers help people think about their career, and learning and training opportunities

 Working hours are usually 9am to 5pm, although occasional evening or weekend work may be required.

-There are opportunities for part-time and contract work.
+There are opportunities for part-time, hybrid and contract work.

 What to expect

-- Advisers usually have an office base but typically undertake information and guidance work in a range of environments including public libraries, community centres, Jobcentres, prisons, hostels and even shopping centres.
+• Advisers usually have an office base but typically undertake information and guidance work in a range of environments including public libraries, community centres, Jobcentres, prisons, hostels and even shopping centres.
 You may be involved in work with a particular employer or employment sector.
-An increasing amount of information and guidance activity takes place via email and the internet.
+An increasing amount of information and guidance activity takes place via email and online.

-- The work may be stressful and frustrating.
+• The work may be challenging.
 Working with clients who may have low aspirations can demand huge amounts of energy.
-Ethical dilemmas may arise where there's a conflict between targets, such as employment outcomes and the needs of the client.
+Ethical dilemmas may arise where there's a conflict between targets, such as employment outcomes, and the needs of the client.
+It can also be extremely rewarding when you are able help clients achieve their aims.

-- Travel between venues and appointments during the working day is common.
-Overnight absence from home is occasionally required, usually associated with professional training and conferences.
+• Travel between venues and appointments during the working day is common.
+Overnight absence from home is occasionally required, usually for professional training and conferences.

 Qualifications

-Your subject of study is less important than having the right personal qualities and evidence of real commitment to, and interest in, the fields of education, training and employment and the needs of adult learners.
+This area of work is open to graduates of any subject.
+Personal qualities and skills are equally important, as well as evidence of real commitment to, and interest in, the fields of education, training and employment and the needs of adult learners.

 Entry without a degree or HND is possible for those with relevant experience who are prepared to train on the job.

-After gaining some useful experience, many graduate entrants go on to complete a professional qualification, such as the Qualification in Career Guidance (QCG) awarded by the Career Development Institute (CDI).
+After gaining some useful experience, many graduate entrants go on to complete a professional qualification, such as the Qualification in Career Development (QCD), available at Postgraduate Diploma or Masters level, awarded by the Career Development Institute (CDI).

-Postgraduate training in counselling, teaching or social work is also helpful.
+Postgraduate training in counselling, teaching, youth work or social work is also helpful.

 There may be considerable competition for jobs.
 Keep up to date with current issues and read relevant publications and websites to help improve your chances.
-Consider joining a professional association (such as the CDI) as a student member and, if you know which area of the UK you'd like to work in, start networking by attending events and meetings.
+Consider joining a professional association such as the CDI as a student member and start networking by attending events and meetings.

 Skills

-- the ability to work well as part of a team, but also to work independently, using your initiative
+• the ability to work well as part of a team, but also to work independently and use your initiative

-- the capacity to research and manage large amounts of information
+• research skills and the ability to manage large amounts of information

 This is an area where work and life experience are valued.
 The role is often a second or even third career for many people.